Driving to the University

 Travel Plan and Monitoring

-Our latest University Travel Plan 2022-23 sets out our plans and targets to support sustainable travel.
+Travel Plan Our latest University of Reading Travel Plan 2022-23 sets out our plans and targets to support sustainable travel.
 It is extremely important that the University continues to set targets and make progress against them in order to minimise our impact on the local environment.
 This will feed into a new 5 year Travel Plan in due course.
 We met our stretch target for 87% of travel to the University to be via sustainable modes of travel in 2022 (not single occupant vehicle).
 More detail of previous sustainable travel plans can be found in the 2017-2022 Travel Plan.
-Our Travel Plan is monitored…
+Our Travel…

 Read More